EReL-MIR/EReL-MIR.github.io/challenge/mmctr-track2.md

     <img src="{{ site.baseurl }}/img/track2/task1.jpg" alt="Task1">
 </div>

-This challenge aims to explore multimodal item embedding extraction methods that enhancing recommendation tasks.
-The organizers will provide downstream CTR model and evaluation datasets to validate the effectiveness of proposed methods.
+This challenge aims to explore multimodal information extraction and item representation learning methods that enhance recommendation tasks.
+The organizers will provide a fixed downstream CTR model to evaluate the effectiveness of item embeddings.
 Participants are free to use open-source multimodal models, and design algorithms to extract multimodal embeddings.
-Extracted embeddings must be saved in a specified format and combined with ID features as input for downstream CTR model evaluation.
+Extracted embeddings must be saved in a specified format and combined with other ID features as input for downstream CTR model evaluation.

 >  Task Input:

 * User historical interaction data
-* Item multimodal data (including attributes, title, cover)
+* Item multimodal data (including attributes, title, cover images)

 > Task Output:

-* Multimodal embedding features (dimension size: 128)
+* Item embeddings (dimension size: 128)

 ### Evaluation

 Participants are required to use the provided CTR model to evaluate the effectiveness of the multimodal embeddings.
 Specifically, they should replace the embedding features in the CTR model's input with the features extracted in Task 1, retrain the model, evaluate its performance on the validation set, and predict pCTR on the test set for submission.
 In the preliminary round, participants only need to submit the pCTR prediction results.
-In the final round, participants must also submit reproducible training and inference code for the multimodal embeddings.
+In the final round, participants must also submit reproducible training and inference code to extract multimodal embeddings.
 The final leaderboard will be ranked based on reproducible submission results.
 The evaluation metric is AUC.

-### Constraints
+### Terms and Constraints

 + Using any data outside the provided dataset is not allowed.
 + If large models are used to extract embeddings, only open-source versions are allowed.
++ Using user historical data for model training and finetuning is allowed, but you cannot train the downstream CTR model with multimodal item embedding model end-to-end.

 ## Task 2: Multimodal CTR Prediction